 The Radio and Television building includes a digital infrastructure recently upgraded with new wiring, wireless networking, and broadband cable.
 Integrated digital signals can be distributed internally and externally to other locations on the Bloomington campus, to other IU campuses, and via fiber and satellite to the state and beyond.
 Learn more about R-TV’s high-tech features.

 The Institute for Communication Research, established 1971, provides tools and support for researchers, including tools to monitor:

-- Heart Rate Activity (EKG) to index attention paid to media
+- Heart rate activity to index attention paid to media

-- Skin Conductance Activity (EDA) to index excitement/arousal in response to media
+- Skin conductance activity to index excitement/arousal in response to media

-- Brain Wave Activity in 4-channels of EEG data can be collected from any scalp location
+- Brain wave activity in four channels of EEG data, which can be collected from any scalp location

 The school also partners with IU Cinema for special programming, such as a showcase of student video work each semester, and collaborates with other entities on campus.